kennysmithed/oels2022UoB/index.md

 Once the course starts, each session will start with a short lecture/Q&A and a programming practical.

-Each lecture comes with an associated reading (a paper plus some accompanying notes of mine) - you don't have to have done the reading, I'll summarise the content in the lecture, but the summary will necessarily be brief so if you have time to look at the papers before the course that would be great.
+Each lecture comes with an associated reading (a paper plus some accompanying notes of mine) - you don't have to read the papers (and that is definitely less important than doing the practical preparation), I'll summarise the content in the lecture.

 The programming assignment involves looking at (and editing) some code which implements a language-related experiment; we'll use most of our time as lab time to work on the programming task and get help with programming difficulties or questions you have.